kenneth-man/AWS_Cloud_Practitioner_Notes/20 - Other Services in Exam.md

 		</strong>
 	</summary>
 	<font size=4>
-		Build a Business Case for migrating to the AWS
+		Build a Business Case for migrating to AWS
 	</font>
 </details>
 <details>